cloudflare/cloudflare-docs/content/railgun/partners/client-api/manage-railguns.md

 `POST /api/v2/railgun/init`

 Creates a Railgun.
-If request is successful, a new Railgun is added to a user account and placed in initializing status (`INI`).
+If the request is successful, a new Railgun is added to a user account and placed in initializing status (`INI`).

 ### Form parameters